Linda Crampton is a former biology teacher, a writer, and a long-time pet owner. She has or has had dogs, cats, and birds in her family.

 Emergency Surgery in a Dog

 The vet suggested that we wait for a short time to see if Ryan's body could expel the sock on its own.
+It’s important to note that Ryan remained at the veterinary clinic during this time, based on the veterinarian’s advice.
+Waiting with him at home could have been a dangerous situation.
 A second x-ray showed that the sock had moved only a short distance during the waiting period.
 Major surgery was necessary to remove the obstruction from the intestine.

 - buttons and beads